 Some of the careers that are possible with a liberal arts associate degree include:

 - Customer Service Representative: With a job as a customer service representative, you could work to support customer needs face-to-face, over the phone or online.
 Full-time customer service representatives earned a median salary of $35,830 in 2020, according to BLS.

 - Administrative Assistant: As an administrative assistant you could help manage the day-to-day work of an office.
-Administrative assistants earned a median salary of $38,880 in 2018, according to BLS data.
-Employment opportunities are available across many industries and are particularly booming in healthcare, where they're projected to grow 22% from 2016-2026, according to BLS.
+Administrative assistants earned a median salary of $40,990 in 2020, according to BLS data.

 AA in Digital Photography

 An associate degree in digital photography offers an introduction to the technical skills of digital camera operation, lighting and post-production editing, and can prepare you for entry-level work as a professional photographer.

 If you're interested in advancing your photography career, an associate degree can lay a strong foundation for a four-year degree that can advance your professional development skills like branding and social media.

 Some of the careers that are possible with a digital photography associate degree include: